 - NIS regularly hosts visiting guests from other schools and organizations.
 Unless explicit instruction to the contrary is received from the visiting school, these same guidelines apply to guests visiting NIS (i.e. parents, visiting athletic teams, conference participants, etc.).

 - This policy supplements the wider agreements as stated in the Acceptable Use Policy for technology.

 NIS students are encouraged to develop and share their learning, with the support of their teachers, through the appropriate use of social media.
 NIS Parents and other community members are encouraged to share official NIS school stories through their own social media networks as well.
-Community members are asked to respect child protective practices by posting sensitively and in a way that preserves anonymity.
+Parents may take photos or videos of their children with other children, and when posting on social media, parents are asked to respect child protective practices by posting sensitively and in a way that preserves anonymity.
 NIS may ask community members to delete and/or retract inappropriate postings if necessary and will expect this request to be followed as quickly and as much as is reasonably possible.

 NIS student groups (such as Student Councils, Sports Councils, Homebuilders, Global Issues Network, etc.) are encouraged to create and manage their own social media account in the name of their school group or activity.
 However, as a school-sanctioned group, permission is first needed from the supervisor and school administration, and all account and login information and passwords must be shared with the Admissions & Development Office so as to allow for smooth transitions from one student to another if the student leaves the group, graduates or leaves NIS.
 Student groups are reminded that as an official school account, these accounts must follow the NIS Social Media Policy above and student images and names cannot be posted in a way that can identify any student.
 The student group will be asked to delete any comments or posts that are deemed to violate the spirit of the NIS Social Media Policy.